Friday, May 23, 2014

 One person's junk ... is another person's treasure

-Crouching Crab
+Crouching Crab.

 Lost Sole!

-On a fairly regular basis a variety of shoes and sandals float in, prompting one artistic acquaintance to start a tree of "lost soles."
+Regularly, a variety of shoes and sandals float in, prompting one artistic acquaintance to start a tree of "lost soles."
 Passersby helpfully added their beach finds until over a hundred shoes decorated the tree.
 Realizing his creation was out of control, the artist dismantled his display.

-Cleaning up the mess
+Cleaning up the mess.

-Picking up garbage became a never-ending job for home owners.
-A hard working group of city workers and volunteers were dispatched to dispose of the trash, making the beach usable again.
+Picking up garbage became a never-ending job for homeowners.
+A hard-working group of city workers and volunteers were dispatched to dispose of the trash, making the beach usable again.
 No one knows where the excess garbage came from, but hopefully we won't experience that again.

 Other items I have found along the edge of the surf include an assortment of sea glass, turtle bones, a large turtle skull, and several pieces of fan coral uprooted by storms and tossed on the beach.

-I also happened upon a very small and delicate sea biscuit, or sand dollar.
-It was only two inches long, and extremely fragile leading me to wonder how survived its journey in the waves.
+It was only two inches long and extremely fragile, leading me to wonder how it survived its journey in the waves.

 Sea Hearts (Monkey Hearts) and Deer Eyes